PRACTICE DIRECTION 3A – STRIKING OUT A STATEMENT OF CASE

 3.4 Alternatively the judge may make an order under rule 18.1 requiring the defendant within a stated time to clarify his defence or to give additional information about it.
 The order may provide that the defence will be struck out if the defendant does not comply.

-3.5 The fact that a judge does not strike out a defence on his own initiative does not prejudice the right of the claimant to apply for any order against the defendant.
+3.5 The fact that a judge does not strike out a defence on their own initiative does not prejudice the right of the claimant to apply for any order against the defendant.

 4.1 The court may exercise its powers under rule 3.4(2)(a) or (b) on application or on its own initiative at any time.